jamsocket/plane/README.md

 The TypeScript tests require nodejs and a running Docker daemon.
 To run these tests, change into the `tests` directory and run `npm install` to install the dependencies, followed by `npm test` to run the tests.

+NOTE: We only test the program with the docker engine install process described in https://docs.docker.com/engine/install/ubuntu/ on ubuntu 20.04 and ubuntu 22.04.
+The official snap from canonical does *NOT* currently pass tests.